mhalcrow/markdown-cv/index.md

 I have made multiple external presentations at the Linux Security Summit (LSS) and the Ottawa Linux Symposium (OLS).

-I lead Google's internal bicycling forum for the Seattle area, coordinating rides, giving presentations, and facilitating engagement with charity events.
+I led Google's internal bicycling forum for the Seattle area, coordinating rides, giving presentations, and facilitating engagement with charity events.